masaccio/picow_day_clock/README.md

 ## Software Operation

-The pin-out and Wi-Fi settings are hard-coded into the project at buuld time.
+The pin-out and Wi-Fi settings are hard-coded into the project at build time.
 After the Pico firmware boots, the software will:

-* Initialise all 7 LCD modules writing to the UART and exiting if this fails
+* Initialize all 7 LCD modules writing to the UART and exiting if this fails
-* Create a Wi-Fi connection to the hard-coded Wi-Fi networt
+* Create a Wi-Fi connection to the hard-coded Wi-Fi network
 * Get the current time from public NTP servers
 * Display the abbreviated day of week on the first three LCDs and the current time in hours in minutes on the remaining 4 displays